Trekboers

-The Trekboers (/ˈtrɛkbʊərz/ Trekboere) were nomadic pastoralists descended from European settlers on the frontiers of the Dutch Cape Colony in Southern Africa.
+The Trekboers (/ˈtrɛkbʊərz/ Trekboere) were nomadic pastoralists descended from mostly Dutch colonists on the frontiers of the Dutch Cape Colony in Southern Africa.
 The Trekboers began migrating into the interior from the areas surrounding what is now Cape Town, such as Paarl (settled from 1688), Stellenbosch (founded in 1679), and Franschhoek (settled from 1688), during the late 17th century and throughout the 18th century.
-The Trekboer includes mixed-race families of partial Khoikoi descent that had also become established within the economic class of burghers.

 Origins

 The Trekboers were seminomadic pastoralists, subsistence farmers who began trekking both northwards and eastwards into the interior to find better pastures/farmlands for their livestock to graze, as well as to escape the autocratic rule of the Dutch East India Company (or VOC), which administered the Cape.
 They believed the VOC was tainted with corruption and not concerned with the interests of the free burghers, the social class of most of the Trekboers.

 Trekboers also traded with indigenous people.
 This meant their herds were of hardy local stock.
 They formed a vital link between the pool of animals in the interior and the providers of shipping provisions at the Cape.
 Trekboere were nomadic, living in their wagons and rarely remaining in one location for an extended period of time.
 A number of Trekboers settled in the eastern Cape, where their descendants became known as Grensboere (Border Farmers).